 That put us back in Idaho.

 Such are the rigors of travel in the Inland Northwest.
 People in our neck of the woods are used to traveling long distances between towns.
 Much of Idaho is still wild, forged of mountains and valleys largely unscathed by the insult of a four-lane highway.
 Or anything resembling a highway.

 The drive, though slow, was glorious.
 My long-suffering son Daniel offered to drive me to the town of Salmon to speak to the ladies of the Salmon Valley Baptist Church and their guests on October 11.
 Dan and I took the opportunity to talk and enjoy the panoramic views of the Lochsa River country.

-For caregivers, even getting to take a drive can be a gift.
+For caregivers, even a drive is a gift.

 In Salmon, I had the chance to reconnect with Ron and Connie Seibert, the couple who led my husband and me to the Lord nearly forty years ago.
-As pastor of the Southern Baptist church we were in at the time, Ron baptized both Aaron and I in the faith.
-Ron and Connie were instrumental in discipling us through those first crucial years of walking with God.
-Connie and I had recently found each other online and discovered our common love of writing.
+As pastor of the Southern Baptist church we attended, Ron baptized both of us in the faith.
+Ron and Connie discipled us through those first crucial years of walking with God.
+Connie and I recently found each other online and discovered our common love of writing.

 The ladies of the Salmon Valley Baptist Church were warm and welcoming; their hospitality rich; their hearts open.
 I was blessed to be there and reluctant to leave them so soon.
-As I was preparing for the trip, I felt God encouraging me to just “give them Jesus.”
+God encouraged me to just “give them Jesus” as I prepared for the trip.
 I can tell you I received Jesus back with much love from my Southern Baptist sisters.